 A Signed MOU

 We have signed a memorandum of understanding with Star Minerals Group Ltd. and Octopus Technologies Inc. to cooperate on developing a mine-to-market manganese-based battery technology.
 The agreement works toward an eventual joint venture.
-The complete release is here.
+That partnership did not develope into a Joint Venture.

 May 8, 2014